 2. Identify Bounce Triggers

 “Get all the facts you can gather as they relate to bounce rates before you jump to conclusions and start reworking your entire website,” said Daniel Patrick, Founder of DANIEL PATRICK.
-“Consider every possible reason why someone may be quick to leave, whether it’s a landing page, a product page, a blog article, or another aspect of your site.
+“Consider every possible reason why someone may be quick to leave, whether it is a landing page, a product page, a blog article, or another aspect of your site.
 From there, assess the quality of the content and UX on each page, from design elements to written copy and navigation options.
 There is always something in need of improvement, so treat this as a work in progress.”

 3. Streamline Homepage Design